 Also, speak with compassion.
 Since we’ve been on the topic of politicians, I’ll use them as an example.
 No matter where you are in the world, the political class is desperate.
 Many of them pretend to be big shots, but they’re just people.
 The tougher they act, usually the more out of control they feel.
 I’ve had outright dictators nearly weep, telling me they feel like a scared 12-year-old inside.
 Sure, now this guy’s in charge of the country, but he knows he can’t do it.
 Many of them privately say, “I need God,” even if they have an atheistic, blustering public persona.

-Now, back to your original question: We all need to be met with the compassion that helps disarm us and accept that we have been loved by God to the point of the gracious, violent sacrifice of Jesus.
+Now, back to your original question: We all need to be met with the compassion that helps disarm us to accept that we have been loved by God to the point of the gracious, violent sacrifice of Jesus.
 Compassion is what we all are longing to hear from God and from other people.
 By asking questions, we draw them in.
 “Where do you stand spiritually?
 What do you think about these things?”
 An honest question opens many doors.
 It’s relational.
 People respond positively when you sincerely ask what they think.
 Respect elicits respect.
 In my life, this has been a tremendous way that God has opened doors for the good news, no matter the audience.

 You’ve always been adamant about calling the gospel the good news.
 Remind us why that phrasing is important.